mbrochh/logseq-faiss-chatgpt/slidev/slides.md

 # Part 1: Summarising Youtube Videos With Whisper & ChatGPT

+- Repo for the first talk: [here](https://github.com/mbrochh/whisper-youtube-transcribe)
-- Slides for the first talk [here](https://mbrochh.github.io/whisper-youtube-transcribe/1)
+- Slides for the first talk: [here](https://mbrochh.github.io/whisper-youtube-transcribe/1)
-- Video for the first talk [here](https://www.youtube.com/watch?v=t5eVAtavoQ8&t=76s)
+- Video for the first talk: [here](https://www.youtube.com/watch?v=t5eVAtavoQ8&t=76s)
 - Step 1: **Download** the **audio** of a Youtube video
 - Step 2: **Transcribe** the audio into a textfile with **Whisper**
 - Step 3: Turn the text into **chunks** of no more than ~14000 words